-Excel V is only carried out by our highly trained doctors at ENRICH, and Genesis by our highly trained nursing staff.
+Excel V treatments are carried out by our doctors at ENRICH, and Genesis by our nurse practitioners.

 - The face is gently cleaned to remove any surface residue.

-- Opaque goggles are placed over the eyes to protect them from the intense light of the laser.
+- Opaque goggles are placed over the eyes to protect them from the laser’s intense light.